huntharo/session/README.md

 method and your store sets an expiration date on stored sessions, then you likely need `resave: true`.

+##### touchAtMaxAgeRatio

+With `resave: false`, only writes the updated session expiration time back to the session store (via `store.touch()`) when session when `maxAge` has reached `touchAtMaxAgeRatio` of `cookie.maxAge`.

+For example, settiong `touchAtMaxAgeRatio: 0.75` would cause the session to be updated at 75% of the `cookie.maxAge` value.
+1 million requests for a single session with 1 year initial `maxAge` would then write to the session store approximately 4 times in a year instead of 1 million times in a year.

+This reduces writes to the session store substantially.
+This is beneficial when using infrequently modified sessions with long `maxAge` values, particularly when using a store that has a higher cost for writes than reads (e.g. DynamoDB or globally replicated stores).

 ##### rolling

 Force the session identifier cookie to be set on every response.
 The expiration